Noise-induced shallow circuits and absence of barren plateaus: Results

 \subsubsection{Effective depth: a high-level motivation}

 The question of how uncorrected noise affects quantum computation has gained prominence in the era of \emph{noisy intermediate-scale quantum devices} (NISQ)~\cite{Preskill_2018, chen2022complexity}, where resources for fault-tolerance are scarce.
-To address this question for a commonly studied task, we investigate how non-unital noise impacts quantum computations whose output is given by the expectation value of some observable of interest, e.g., a Pauli observable $P$, or an estimation thereof.
+To address this question for a commonly studied task, we investigate how possibly non-unital noise impacts quantum computations whose output is given by the expectation value of some observable of interest, e.g., a Pauli observable $P$, or an estimation thereof.
 A centerpiece of our work is the bound

-which holds for any two input states $\rho$ and $\sigma$.
+on how distinct the expectation values of two different states can be, under noise, which holds for any two input states $\rho$ and $\sigma$ that are fed into a noisy circuit.
 Here the expected value $\Ex_{\Phi}$ is taken over the local gates that compose the (possibly non-unital) noisy circuit $\Phi$ and that are assumed to be distributed according to a local $2$-design.
-Several early results~\cite{aharonov1996limitations,Aharonov_2023,alex2021random,nibp} assumed that the noise in a circuit could be modeled as \emph{single-qubit depolarizing noise}.
+The above bound means that, on average over circuits, even two orthogonal input states fed into the same noisy circuit get closer to each other (relative to a Pauli $P$) exponentially fast in the {\em depth} of the circuit.

+Computing the depth of a noisy circuit at which the input information gets ``erased" is one way to understand the destructive effects of noise.
+This is the basis of the contraction-type results in several early works ~\cite{aharonov1996limitations,Aharonov_2023,alex2021random,nibp} which modelled circuit noise as \emph{single-qubit depolarizing noise}.
 One result in this line~\cite{DanielPaper} asserts that any circuit $ \Phi^{\mathrm{dep}}$ with depth $L=\Omega(\log(n))$ interspersed with layers of depolarizing noise outputs the maximally-mixed state up to error which vanishes exponentially in $L$ in trace distance as